 The ExaWorks project is a community-led project under the umbrella of the Exascale Computing Project which brings together a number of high level HPC tools developed by the members of ExaWorks.
 We noticed that most of these projects, as well as many of the community projects, implemented a software layer/library to interact with HPC schedulers in order to insulate the core functionality from the details of how things are specified for each scheduler.
-We also noticed that the respective libraries mostly covered schedulers running on resources that each team had access to.
-We figured that we could use our combined knowledge to design a single API/library for this goal, a library that would be tested on all resources that all ExaWorks teams have access to.
-We could then share this API and library so that all high level HPC tools could benefit from it.
+We also noticed that the respective libraries were mostly limited to schedulers running on resources that each team had access to.
+We used our combined knowledge to design a single API/library for this goal, one that would be tested on all resources that all ExaWorks teams have access to.
+We then shared this API and library so that all high level HPC tools can benefit from it.

-A major factor contributing to the difficulties in maintaining HPC software tools is that access to HPC resources is generally limited to a small number of clusters local to each team.
-Additionally, HPC resources tend to vary widely depending on the institution that maintains them.
-Consequently, the chances that software that is tested on resources that a HPC tool development team has access to will encounter problems on other HPC resources is fairly high.
-As mentioned above, a first step in addressing this problem is by pooling the teams' respective resources for testing purposes.
-However, PSI/J takes it a step further by exposing an infrastructure that allows any user PSI/J user to easily contribute test results to the PSI/J, and do so automatically.
-This is a mutually beneficial relationship: the PSI/J community at large gains a certain level of assurance that PSI/J functions correctly on a wide range of resources, while users contributing tests have a mechanism to ensure that the PSI/J team is aware of potential problems specific to their resources and can address them, thus ensuring that PSI/J continues to function correctly on specific resources.
+A major difficulty in maintaining HPC software tools is that access to HPC resources is generally limited to a small number of clusters local to each team.
+Additionally, HPC resources vary widely depending on the institution that maintains them.
+Consequently, software that is tested on resources that a HPC tool development team has access to is likely to encounter problems on other HPC resources.
+A first step in addressing this problem is by pooling teams' respective resources for testing purposes.
+PSI/J takes it a step further by exposing an infrastructure that allows any user PSI/J user to easily contribute test results to PSI/J, and do so automatically.
+This is mutually beneficial: the PSI/J community gains assurance that PSI/J functions correctly on a wide range of resources, while users contributing tests have a mechanism to ensure that the PSI/J team is aware of potential problems specific to their resources and can address them, thus ensuring that PSI/J continues to function correctly on those resources.

 SAGA — an OGF standard — abstracts away the specificity of diverse queue systems, offering a consistent representation of jobs and of the capabilities required to submit them to the resources.
 RADICAL-SAGA implements a subset of the SAGA standard, exposing a homogeneous programming interface to the batch systems of HPC and HTC resources, enabling job submissions and file transfers across resources.
 RADICAL-SAGA is used by RADICAL-Pilot to acquire resources and staging data to and from HPC platforms.
 PSI/J will replace RADICAL-SAGA, offering streamlined capabilities and a modern implementation.